PanosEconomou/notes/Quantum_Fields/Thermal_QFT.md

 $$
 Z(\beta,J) = \int \mathcal{D}\phi \, e^{\int_{\bar M} \mathcal{L}_E(\phi) + J\phi} = Z(\beta,0) e^{\frac{1}{2}\int_{\bar M^2} G J\times J}
 $$
-where $\bar M \cong \mathbb{R}^{n-1}\times S^1$ is the Euclidean space with compactified time and $G$ is the Matsubara propagator.
+where $\bar M \cong \mathbb{R}^{n-1}\times S^1$ is the Euclidean space with compactified time an\phi(x')d $G$ is the Matsubara propagator.
 Notice that $Z(\beta,0)$ is the partition function we have found before.
 Using this tool we can derive generalizations of Wick's theorem and time ordered correlators for the finite temperature expectation values of observables given by the Born rule.

 The Matsubara propagator satisfies the equation
 $$